Edb83/snake/README.md

 - This was due to rapid directional changes allowing the snake to 'bite its own neck', its head colliding with `snake.array[1]` e.g. when moving left and the direction changed to up and then right before the game had completed the up move.
 Simply preventing a change to the opposite direction was not sufficient
 - The initial solution was to implement a 'safe delay' which prevented the keyboard event handler from firing more quickly than the game refresh rate.
 While this was an improvement, the issue would still appear too frequently unless the safe delay was so long that it detrimental to the input responsiveness, and furthermore made the game speed option nearly impossible to implement
-- This issue was finally resolved by adding direction change validation at each refresh interval.
+- This issue was resolved by adding direction change validation at each refresh interval.
 To do this relatively succinctly, each direction has been given a numerical value so that it can be easily negated during the check, and then the last direction moved must be calculated.
 The last move is calculated by comparing the `snake.array.x` or `snake.array.y` of the head and first segment of the snake.
 A move is valid when the last move is NOT equal to the negated new direction e.g. if the last snake move was left (-1), and the requested direction is down (+2), the move will be valid, however if the requested direction is right (+1) then the move is invalid and the event handler will not fire
 - While in the middle of the board the difference between `snake.array[0]` and `snake.array[1]` will always be `+/-tile`, however further calculations are necessary to ensure the last move is calculated properly while the snake crosses a border

 **Canvas resizing causes collision detection issues**